 Inventory management can be challenging for retail businesses for several reasons.
 The biggest challenges are:

 Issues with supply chain

 When there is an issue at any of these stages, it can affect the whole chain.
 One of the challenges of inventory management is to be prepared when a problem arises.
-You must be quick to fix it.
+You must act quickly to fix it.

-For instance, you should always re-order your best-selling product to keep large quantities in your warehouse.
-So, if there’s ever an issue with sourcing raw materials or delivery of the products, you have enough stock in the warehouse to prevent stockouts until new stock arrives.
+For instance, you should re-order your best-selling product frequently so that you can keep large quantities in your warehouse.
+So, if there’s ever an issue with sourcing raw materials or delivery of the products, you’ll have enough stock in the warehouse to prevent stockouts until new stock arrives.